vonPB/CSGOWingmanDemoDownloader/README.md

   <li>Double click "downloaddemos.bat</li>
 </ol>

-To access the demos inside of CSGO press "Shift + F2" at any time, click on "load" and choose the demo you which to play.
+To access the demos inside of CSGO press "Shift + F2" and click on "load" and choose the demo you wish to play.